17 Key Questions People Ask About Granny Annexes

 Our customers can see how passionate we are about what we do and ultimately they know their loved ones are being cared for in the best way possible.
 It’s a win / win situation.

-2. What Can I Expect When I Request A Site Consultation?
+2. What Can I Expect When I Request An On-Site Consultation?

 You can expect a very informal, relaxed visit where we will be on hand to answer any concerns or question you have about any aspect of the build, what’s included, what to expect and of course whether we think obtaining planning permission will be successful.